vicaba/gekko/README.md

 ## The makefile

 Also, although it was very time consuming, I managed to implement a Makefile that solved all dependencies given a .c file .
-All those dependencies must be inside the src folder and the can't contain whitespaces in ther names.
+All those dependencies must be inside the src folder and they can't contain whitespaces in ther names.
 The command is as follows:
 ```
 shell gcc -MM ./$(N_DIR)/$(RAW_N).c | sed s/$(RAW_N).o\:\ //g | sed  s/\\.h/\\.c/g | sed s/\ \ \ \ //g | sed ':a;N;$!ba;s/\n/ /g' | sed s/\ \ //g | sed 's/\ \\//g' | tr " " "\n" | while read -r line; do readlink -f $$line; done | sort | uniq | sed  s/\ /\\\\\ /g | tr "\n" " "))
 ```